Last updated: 5/3/2019

 Homeowners rarely go in their attic.
 As an indirect consequence, their house’s IEQ suffers.
 Results include air leaks, uncomfortable indoor temperature, and low energy-efficiency.

-One of the best ways to address these issues is to make sure that you have proper insulation.
-Insulation controls heat transfer from the attic to the rest of the home.
-One way to ensure you have the best insulation is to check the R-Value of your attic (R-Value is how well temperature is retained and controlled).
+One of the best ways to address these issues is to make sure that you have proper sealing and insulation.
+Insulation controls heat transfer from the attic to the rest of the home while sealing can the amount of air leakage in the home.
+One way healthy home experts check to see the condition of insulation is by checking the R-Value of your attic insulation (R-Value is how well temperature is retained and controlled).
+They often use infrared cameras like the Flir gun to do this.

 Another common issue is improper attic ventilation.
 When you’re not walking into your attic as often as you walk into your kitchen, it can be easy to miss the fact that your attic doesn’t have the best airflow.